In a nutshell

 "Small amounts of local anaesthetic are generally injected through the skin to numb an area during a procedure so that pain is not felt," explains Dr Kaye.
 "However, as with any medication or procedure do tell your medical team that you are pregnant so that only pregnancy safe medications are used."

-"Have had several injections at dentist and they numb the area with a gel 1st to ease the pain (I usually get sedated as have a phobia of dentists) because its local anaestetic it means it only affects the local area - don't worry about." - Crochetmum
+"Have had several injections at dentist and they numb the area with a gel 1st to ease the pain (I usually get sedated as have a phobia of dentists) because its local anaestetic it means it only affects the local area - don't worry about." - Debra

 "I'm at the dentist on Monday to have a small filling done and have been worrying about it for ages.
 When I went for my check up last month and he told me I needed a filling, I did ask him then for his reassurance that it was ok to have the local anaesthetic.